PBFuzz: Agentic Directed Fuzzing for PoV Generation

 \subsubsection{Workflow}

 The workflow starts with a system prompt (\autoref{lst:init-prompt} in Appendix) that initializes the agent with task objectives (e.g., target vulnerability to trigger), program context (e.g., how to test the target, signals for reaching and triggering), and configuration details (\autoref{lst:project-config} in Appendix).
 In each iteration, the \textbf{PLAN} phase analyzes vulnerability sites and their corresponding dependencies to formulate hypotheses about reachability and triggering constraints.
 The \textbf{IMPLEMENT} phase synthesizes parameterized input generators that encode program semantic-level constraints into input-level typed parameter spaces.
-The \textbf{EXECUTE} phase performs two-stage PoV search with property-based fuzzing.
+The \textbf{EXECUTE} phase performs two-phase PoV search with property-based fuzzing.
 The fuzzer first evaluates a set of concrete parameters that represent plausible solutions the agent believes will satisfy the constraints.
-Upon failure, the fuzzer then systematically explores the constrained input spaces via random sampling.
-Upon discovering a PoV, the workflow terminates; otherwise, the \textbf{REFLECT} phase diagnoses failures (e.g., path divergence) and refines hypotheses for the next PLAN iteration.
+If failed, the fuzzer then systematically explores the constrained input spaces via random sampling.
+Upon discovering PoV, the workflow terminates; otherwise, the \textbf{REFLECT} phase diagnoses failures (e.g., path divergence) and refines hypothesis for the next PLAN iteration.